toastedcornflakes/toastedcornflakes.github.io/articles/cysca_portknock.md

 Let's jump to the next function, `sub_8048f9a`.
 Since the control flow is more complex than `main`, hopper's graph-view comes in handy:
 ![server disassembly in graph form](resources/cysca_portknock/server_graphview.png)

-This looks like an infinite loop, since the last block unconditionnaly `jmp` up.
+This looks like an infinite loop, since the last block unconditionally `jmp` up.
 The error handling is pretty bare bone and is handled by several block calling `exit`.

 The first block is setting up a `socket`, and the next blocks call `bind`, `listen` and `accept`.
 The daemon is thus listening for connections.